 Interest Rate Risk: Interest rate risk is the risk that the value of the Fund's investments will fall if interest rates rise.
 Generally, the value of fixed-income securities rises when prevailing interest rates fall and falls when interest rates rise.
-Interest rate risk generally is greater for funds that invest in fixed-income securities with relatively longer durations than for funds that invest in fixed-income securities with shorter durations.
-Duration is a measure of the expected life of a fixed-income security that is used to determine the sensitivity of a security's price to changes in interest rates.
+Interest rate risk generally is greater for funds that invest in fixed-income securities with relatively longer durations than for funds that invest in fixed-income security's price to changes in interest rates.
 A fund with a longer average portfolio duration will be more sensitive to changes in interest rates than a fund with a shorter average portfolio duration.
 The values of zero-coupon bonds may be more sensitive to fluctuations in interest rates than other fixed-income securities.
 In addition, an economic downturn or period of rising interest rates could adversely affect the market for these securities and reduce the Fund's ability to sell them, negatively impacting the performance of the Fund.
 Potential future changes in government and/or central bank monetary policy and action may also affect the level of interest rates.
 Recently, there have been inflationary price movements, which have caused the fixed income securities markets to experience heightened levels of interest volatility and liquidity risk.
 The risks associated with rising interest rates may be particularly acute because of recent monetary policy measures.